-NA supports an array of devices from leading vendors, including HP, Cisco, Nortel, F5 Networks, and Extreme, to provide insights into your network change process.
+NA supports an array of devices from leading vendors, including Cisco, Nortel, F5 Networks, and Extreme, to provide insights into your network change process.
 NA's scalable architecture enables you to incorporate the best devices from the best vendors, and support all your devices using one tool.

-Note: For information on installing or upgrading NA, see the NA Installation and Upgrade Guide.
+Note: For information on installing or upgrading to NA 9.0, refer to the NA 9.0 NA Upgrade and Installation Guide.